Amazon sales show momentum, analysts boost price targets

-Shares of Amazon.com Inc jumped 10 percent at the opening on Friday after the company reported better-than-expected sales growth in North America and indicated strong momentum going into the U.S. holiday season.
+Shares of Amazon.com Inc (AMZN.O) were set to jump about 7 percent at the opening on Friday after the company reported better-than-expected sales growth in North America and indicated strong momentum going into the U.S. holiday season.

 At least 15 brokerages raised price targets on Amazon shares, to as much as $430, after the world's biggest online retailer company reported strong results for the third quarter.

-The stock, which has already risen 32 percent this year, was trading at $364.40, up from its closing of $332.21 on the Nasdaq on Thursday before the results were announced.
+The stock, which has already risen 32 percent this year, was trading around $356 before the bell, up from $332.21 at the Nasdaq close on Thursday before the results were announced.

 Brokerage Raymond James raised its rating on the stock to "strong buy" from "market perform".
 Most other brokerages maintained the equivalent of "buy" or "hold" ratings.